florabol/bolonyai_buda_pan20/README.md

 # bolonyai20
 Our codes written in Python 3.7 for our winning participation at the PAN 2020 Profilin Fake News Spreaders on Twitter task

-The code is organized in the following directories:
+The code is organized in the following folders:
 - data: reading and cleaning data
 - modeling: cross-validation and grid search to find the best hyperparameters for different models
 - training: training the best models on the full training dataset